 Feng Shui reasoning: Sink represents the element of water, and the stove represents the element of fire.
 Putting water and fire next to each other will cause conflicts in the kitchen and the home.
 Therefore, the incompatibility of these elements can cause unnecessary arguments, losing money, and sickness.

 Kitchen design reasoning: The sink, the stove, and the refrigerator are the most important elements of the kitchen.
-Designers follow the “golden triangle rule” of the kitchen where there should be a clear workflow path between these appliances.
-Putting the sink next to the stove makes movement inconvenient, especially if two people are using these simultaneously.
+Designers follow the “golden triangle rule” of the kitchen, which requires a clear workflow path between these appliances.
+Putting the sink next to the stove makes movement inconvenient, especially if two people use it simultaneously.

-Worst case scenario, you don’t want a malfunctioning sink next to a stove that will affect it or vice-versa.
+In the worst-case scenario, you don’t want a malfunctioning sink next to a stove that will affect it or vice versa.

 Solution: The feng shui solution is to put a plant between the water element and fire element to neutralize the conflict.
 The rationale is that water creates wood (plant) and wood fuels into the fire and creates a “productive cycle.”

-The kitchen design solution is never put these appliances next to each other, especially if remodeling the kitchen.
-If put on the same wall, the recommendation is to keep these at least three feet away from each other.
-If two people are at the sink and stove at the same time, they won’t interfere in each other’s work.
+The kitchen design solution is never to put these appliances next to each other, especially if remodeling the kitchen.
+If put on the same wall, the recommendation is to keep them at least three feet away from each other.
+If two people are at the sink and stove at the same time, they won’t interfere with each other’s work.

 4. Avoid painting the kitchen red

-Feng Shui reasoning: Red and orange are colors of fire and they will unbalance the fire element of the stove.
-Too much fire creates too much energy and leads to moodiness, irritability and therefore a more argumentative kitchen.
+Feng Shui reasoning: Red and orange are colors of fire, and they will unbalance the stove’s fire element.
+Too much fire creates too much energy, which leads to moodiness, irritability, and, therefore, a more argumentative kitchen.

-Kitchen design reasoning: While not exactly addressing the color red, but red kitchens are often darker in tone.
-It’s more pleasant to be in a lighter-toned kitchen to bring some brightness into the kitchen.
-A lighter kitchen is going to look more spacious and reflect more lighting sources in the room.
+Kitchen design reasoning: While not exactly addressing the color red, red kitchens are often darker in tone.
+It’s more pleasant to be in a lighter-toned kitchen, which brings some brightness into the room.
+A lighter kitchen will look more spacious and reflect more lighting sources in the room.

-The kitchen design solution is allowing the owner to choose the colors that make you happy; it’s your kitchen!
+The kitchen design solution lets the owner choose the colors that make you happy; it’s your kitchen!
 Just be aware that lighter hues will make your kitchen brighter and lots of lighting is recommended.
-However, if you change your mind, you can repaint the walls or even your cabinets for a new look!
+However, if you change your mind, you can repaint the walls or cabinets for a new look!

 5. Avoid using the magnetic strips to hold knives

-Feng shui reasoning: Having exposed knives with sharpened edges brings about negative Qi.
-Or at least serve as reminders or unpleasant thoughts caused by exposed knives that can lead to discomfort from guests.
+Feng shui reasoning: Having exposed knives with sharp edges brings negative Qi.
+Or at least serves as a reminder or unpleasant thought caused by exposed knives that can lead to discomfort from guests.

 Kitchen design reasoning: Avoid Easy access to sharp objects if you have children or pets.

-Solution: Different feng shui practitioners have differing opinions on the practice of storing these knives.
-Moni from “Nine Steps to Feng Shui” offers that storing knives even in a wooden block brings about bad qi.
-Ken Lauher, an active practitioner of feng shui, recommends placing a butcher block for the knives close to food preparation area will be fine.
+Solution: Different feng shui practitioners have differing opinions on how to store these knives.
+Moni from “Nine Steps to Feng Shui” suggests that storing knives even in a wooden block brings bad qi.
+Ken Lauher, an active feng shui practitioner, recommends placing a butcher block for the knives close to the food preparation area, which will be fine.

 In either case, another practical solution is to store kitchen knives in a drawer in your base cabinet.
 If you have children, this drawer can be childproofed with a lock.
-Overall, specialized drawers with organizers to store your knives are available as a solution for your kitchen.
+Overall, specialized drawers with organizers are available for your kitchen.

 6. Store garbage away, including hiding your trash cans

-Kitchen design reasoning: It is nearly impossible to have a kitchen without a trash basket given how much eating food or food prep creates.
-However, if you spend a lot of money on a kitchen remodel, having an ugly wastebasket unintentionally becomes the focus.
+Kitchen design reasoning: Given how much food is eaten or what food prep creates, it is nearly impossible to have a kitchen without a trash basket.
+However, if you spend much money on a kitchen remodel, having an ugly wastebasket unintentionally becomes the focus.
 Ideally, you want to incorporate how you handle trash into your kitchen design rather than treat it as an afterthought.

-Solution: Feng shui advises putting trash in another room completely like the pantry or outside to keep that negative energy out.
-However, depending on the size of the room, this can be impractical enough to not practice.
+Solution: Feng shui advises completely putting trash in another room, like the pantry or outside, to keep that negative energy out.
+However, depending on the size of the room, this can be impractical enough not to practice.
 You can at least have lids on your trash cans so you do not need to see the clutter.

-If you want to incorporate this into your kitchen, there are pull-out trash cabinets that can be part of your design.
+If you want to incorporate this into your kitchen, pull-out trash cabinets can be part of your design.
 These can be found online as “kitchen cabinet bins” or “waste sorting for cabinets.”

 7. No aligning door paths from the bathroom to the kitchen